-This draft appropriate assessment report follows from a screening report for the Fishery Natura Plan for seed mussels in the Irish Sea (2023-2027).
-The screening report highlighted the possibility of significant effects of mussel fishing on common scoter within and in waters surrounding Dundalk Bay Special Protection Area (SPA) and The Raven SPA.
-Potential effects were also identified on sandbanks, which are slightly covered in water all of the time, within Blackwater SAC and Long Bank SAC and disturbance effects on Harbour and Grey Seals within Lambay Island Special Area of Conservation (SAC) and Harbour porpoise within and outside Rockabill to Dalkey SAC.
-Following direction from the Department of Agriculture, Food and the Marine (DAFM) this draft appropriate assessment report assesses the interactions of the proposed Fishery Natura Plan for seed mussel (2023-2027) with those Qualifying Interests (QIs) outlined above and identifies mitigation measures where these are deemed to be necessary.
+This appropriate assessment report follows from a screening report of the Fishery Natura Plan (FNP) for seed mussels in the Irish Sea (2023-2027) and a public consultation process on the FNP, the screening report and a draft appropriate assessment.
+The screening report highlighted the possibility of significant effects of mussel fishing on common scoter within and in waters surrounding Dundalk Bay SPA and The Raven SPA.
+Potential effects were also identified on sandbanks, which are slightly covered in water all of the time, within Blackwater SAC and Long Bank SAC and disturbance effects on Harbour and Grey Seals within Lambay Island SAC and Harbour porpoise within and outside Rockabill to Dalkey SAC.
+Following direction from the fishery management authority (DAFM) this appropriate assessment report assesses the interactions of the proposed FNP for seed mussel (2023-2027) with those Qualifying Interests (QIs) outlined above, identifies mitigation measures where these are deemed to be necessary, incorporates views obtained by DAFM from a public consultation on the draft AA and makes final recommendations and conclusions on the proposed FNP for seed mussel.